pixlkat/real_aes/README.txt

 This module was created by LimoenGroen - https://limoengroen.nl - after carefully considering the various encryption modules and libraries.

+The library doing the actual work, Defuse PHP encryption, is authored by Taylor Hornby and Scott Arciszewski.

+## Future plans:

-TODO: Patch encrypted_files to use Defuse PHP-encryption.
+Patch the module encrypted_files to use Defuse PHP-encryption and properly derive a _key_ from a password.